BASF SE (BASFY) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had gained 0.08% over the past month, lagging the Basic Materials sector's gain of 3.27% and the S&P 500's gain of 5.64% in that time.
+Heading into today, shares of the company had lost 4.35% over the past month, lagging the Basic Materials sector's gain of 0.42% and the S&P 500's gain of 4.49% in that time.

 Investors will be hoping for strength from BASF SE as it approaches its next earnings release.
-In that report, analysts expect BASF SE to post earnings of $0.05 per share.
-This would mark a year-over-year decline of 84.85%.
+On that day, BASF SE is projected to report earnings of $0.05 per share, which would represent a year-over-year decline of 84.85%.

-Investors might also notice recent changes to analyst estimates for BASF SE.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for BASF SE.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.09% lower within the past month.
-BASF SE is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.83% higher.
+BASF SE is currently a Zacks Rank #3 (Hold).

-In terms of valuation, BASF SE is currently trading at a Forward P/E ratio of 11.66.
-Its industry sports an average Forward P/E of 12.77, so we one might conclude that BASF SE is trading at a discount comparatively.
+Investors should also note BASF SE's current valuation metrics, including its Forward P/E ratio of 11.28.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.43.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.